hmfula/sonco/README.md

 This is a personal professional development project.
-It covers the  experimental algorithm design, implementation and testing of LTE ANR.
+It covers the  experimental algorithm design, implementation and testing of SONCO.